ffirg/ansible/tower/bpm-ansible-demo/README.md

-# Examples of VM Orchestration Using Ansible
+# This is a cloud VM creation demo for use with Red Hat BPM Suite for end-to-end process automation

 ```
-This is designed to be run from Ansible Tower, as it makes use of surveys to get user inputs.
+This is designed to be run from Ansible Tower, and called via a REST job_template launch
 ```

-Spin up/down VMs across on and off premise environments, including vcenter, amazon.
+Spin up VM instances in AWS based on input using a BPM Form, with OS, VM size and app choices

 #### Common Role

-#### OnPrem Role
+This will apply common items no matter what the size, OS type.
+Things like standard config mgt, users etc

-#### OffPrem Role
+#### aws Role
+Will spin up VM based on size choice, add applications etc based on OS choice